-Restricted Procedure

-A restricted procedure is in two stages:

-An adventigement / southeast notice is multiplied on the aTendans An advertisement / contract notice is published on the eTenders website (and where appropriate in the OJEU) inviting interested parties to submit evidence of their suitability (in a suitability questionnaire).
+Restricted Procedure A restricted procedure is in two stages: Frocedure Stage 1 An advertisement / contract notice is published on the eTenders website (and where appropriate in the OJEU) inviting interested parties to submit evidence of their suitability (in a suitability questionnaire).
 The submitted evidence is then evaluated to determine which applicants meet the minimum standard; those that do, as a general rule, are then qualitatively assessed for a place on a short list; and those on the short list may subsequently be invited to tender.
 See Suitability Assessment of Works Contractors, Restricted Procedure (GN 2.3.1) for more information.
 Stage 2 An Invitation to Tender (ITTW 1) is issued to the qualifying candidates on the short list.
-Their tender submissions are evaluated under the tender evaluation criteria - see page 45.

-Restricted procedures are nearly always used with Contractor-designed contracts - that is, where only those contractors that have passed Stage 1 (i.e. suitability assessment) and have the required competence in design are invited to tender for the design-and-build works contract.
+Their tender submissions are evaluated under the tender evaluation criteria - see page 45. contracts - suitability procedures are nearly always used with Contractor-designed - that is, where only those contractors that have passed Stage 1 (i.e. assessment) and have the required competence in design are invited or the design-and-build works contract.
+Dialogue as very complex projects that process than in either the res we dialogue procedures are used in exceptional circumstances, such mplex projects that demand more flexibility in the procurement an in either the restricted or open procedure - for example, those we public-private partnerships.

-Competitive Dialogue

-Competitive dialogue procedures are used in exceptional circumstances, such as very complex projects that demand more flexibility in the procurement process than in either the restricted or open procedure - for example, those that involve public-private partnerships.

 In a competitive dialogue, the Employer enters into dialogue with a number of suitable candidates with a view to establishing what is the best way to meet its requirements.
 Once this has been established, the Employer may invite candidates (at least three) to make tender submissions.
-This procedure also involves the publication of a Contract Notice on eTenders or where appropriate in the OJEU.
+This procedure also involves the publication of a Contract Notice on eTenders or where appropriate in the OJEU .
+Continued on next page

+GN 2.3 v1.1 10/05/2011